brunossilveira/brunossilveira.github.io/_posts/2022-03-09-is-ruby-a-good-first-language-to-learn.md

 categories: ruby
 ---

+# Is Ruby a good first language to learn?

 I've been working with Ruby for 10+ years.
 It is elegant, flexible, powerful, and kind.
 Some other languages I've used are Java, PHP, Python and JavaScript.
 I think if you are new to programming it _is_ a good first language to learn and I will try to explain why.